Discover green tea benefits!

 Find green tea recipes and homemade facial to achieve prettier skin!Green Tea Recipes and Homemade Facial

 Natural goat milk soap is mild and gentle.
 It's moisturizing and nourishing for skin.
 It has vitamins A, B, C, D, E and K!
 It helps keep skin close to its natural pH level.
-There are no harsh "manufactured" chemicals slowly stripping away at the acid mantle.
+There are no harsh manufactured chemicals that slowly strip away the acid mantle.
 (This explains the dry, itchy feeling after using commercial soaps.)
 Natural goat milk soap is popular for many skin types: oily, dry or sensitive.
-A natural green tea goat milk soap is healthful for skin.
+A green tea goat milk soap is healthful for skin.

 Looking for more homemade skin care tips?
 Find them now!